CKRancher/rancher/README.md

 Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply secret/alertmanager-demo-prometheus-operator-alertmanager configured
 ```

+The configuration is automatically reloaded, the changes are present in UI as well.

+Let's deploy something to monitor.
+A simple nginx deployment should be enough for this exercise:

 ```
 $ cat nginx-deployment.yaml